 Of the several that I spoke to at length, they feel public welfare is, of course, too bureaucratic and hard to navigate.
 Oddly, the programs are innumerable, as I’ve researched.
 But when you think through the time those mothers have after meeting all of their basic obligations, you soon realize that expecting them to take a few more hours each week to complete paper applications for government subsidies acts like a third part-time job.
 Many women won’t even try because they know it’s too tough of a process.
 This situation seems ridiculous to me.

 But what can I do?
 I can’t make the bureaucracy more easily navigable.
 That would take years of political maneuvering, maybe to no avail at all.
-A few women I met who did not have kids, beggars at the truck stops who were clearly destitute and deprived of any reasonable ability to obtain food or decent clothing, were equally dismayed.
+A few women I met who did not have kids, beggars who were clearly destitute and deprived of any reasonable ability to obtain food or decent clothing, were equally dismayed.
 So I realized that there may be something to this Biblical thing about giving.
 But what’s the best way?

 That was when it hit me.
 The watch had to go.
 And millions more with it, I should say.

 Rolex manufactures nearly a million watches per year that sell on average for at least $7500 per watch.
 That means that around the globe, just for one watch brand, people are wasting nearly $10 billion per year on something completely futile.
 If those rich 1%ers gave their watch money, they could bring a quarter of the impoverished women with kids in the United States up from poverty for an entire year, enabling many of them to find better jobs, go to school, or provide for their starving, deprived children.